 6. Batemans Bay

-The drive from Eden to Batemans Bay is particularly scenic, and there’s lots to see and do in Batemans Bay; I ended up having two nights here as the driving had burnt me out, and I’m really glad I did.
+The drive from Eden to Batemans Bay is particularly scenic, and there’s lots of great things to do in Batemans Bay; I ended up spending two nights here as the driving had burnt me out, and I’m really glad I did.

-The town itself is lovely, set on the entrance to the Clyde River on Australia’s Oyster Coast, with beautiful views from the waterside cafes.
+The town of Batemans Bay is lovely, and set on the entrance to the Clyde River on Australia’s Oyster Coast with beautiful views from the waterside cafes.
 It also makes a great base to explore the Eurobodalla region.

 Durras North Beach was particularly beautiful too, with enviable beachside houses where kangaroos lazed around in the front gardens!

-Tathra: for a more scenic journey, leave the Princes Highway and take the Sapphire Coast Drive through the forest instead, starting in Merimbula.
+- Tathra: for a scenic coastal detour on your Melbourne to Sydney road trip, leave the Princes Highway and take the Sapphire Coast Drive through the forest instead, starting in Merimbula.
 Stop by at the Tathra Wharf Lookout for pretty views across Boulder Bay.

 7. Jervis Bay

-I was lucky enough to return here a few times on house sits after my road trip, so I’ve explored the area really well.
-To find out what to do there, check out this blog post:
+I was lucky enough to return here a few times on house sits after my road trip, and I can’t recommend it enough.

-Jervis Bay 1.5-Hour Dolphin Cruise: Sail through clear, sparkling water and admire stunning white beaches and natural scenery while you spot local dolphins on this Huskisson-based cruise that includes free tea and coffee.
+- This Jervis Bay 1.5-Hour Dolphin Cruise takes you sailing through clear, sparkling water to admire stunning white beaches and natural scenery while you spot local dolphins.

-2-Hour Cruise of Jervis Bay Passage: This relaxing cruise from Huskisson passes Point Perpendicular cliffs and Hyams Beach, said to have the whitest sand in the world.
+- This 2-Hour Cruise of Jervis Bay Passage from Huskisson passes Point Perpendicular cliffs and Hyams Beach, said to have the whitest sand in the world.
 Keep an eye out for dolphins and local birdlife.

 There’s very little backpacker accommodation in Jervis Bay unless you’re camping.
 The cheap Airbnb I stayed in is no longer running, and it’s mostly pricey holiday cottages and hotels there.